What we do and our misson

 Registry Trust was established in 1985 to maintain the official statutory Register of Judgments, Orders, and Fines for England & Wales on behalf of the Ministry of Justice, and maintains similar Registers for Scotland, Northern Ireland, Republic of Ireland, Isle of Man, and Jersey by agreement with the relevant authorities.

-Registry Trust operates TrustOnline (www.trustonline.org.uk); the only service that provides immediate public access to the complete Register, allowing anyone to search for individuals or businesses to see if they have a registered judgment.
+We are responsible for handling and responding to all enquiries from consumers, courts, businesses, and government regarding the Register and we operate TrustOnline (www.trustonline.org.uk); the only service that provides immediate public access to the complete Register, allowing anyone to search for individuals or businesses to see if they have a registered judgment.
+As a trusted and impartial source of credit information and data in indebtedness, we also provide a range of services to credit reference agencies, government bodies, charities, regulators, think tanks, and other organisations.

 We work with consumers, charities, and credit reference agencies to deliver an exceptional public service.
 We believe in transparency in public and corporate life and we work to encourage the development of better behaviours by public bodies and corporations, helping citizens to hold public bodies and corporations to account.